 Having created several bootable Windows CD-ROMs with Bart's PE Builder, I thought how nice it would be if I could use some of the plugins on running systems (i.e. without having to reboot).
 So in spring 2004 I started searching the Internet for useful utilities that can be run directly from CD-ROM.
 The resulting list is quite large, but not updated anymore.

-See the list of Windows tools
+See the list of tools on GitHub

 Tempest for Eliza is a progam that makes your computer monitor send out special radio signals so that

 you can then hear computer generated music in your radio.
 The original

 software runs under Linux and the X-Window System.
 For demonstration purposes